SavannaPisc/MobileArchitecturalDecisions/Selection of Data Privacy and Security Measures.md

 ## Context

-Determining the framework or technology stack for efficient development and maintanence across multiple platforms.
+Determining the data transmission protocols and security measures that will be put into place.

 ## Options

-- Flutter
-- React Native
+- React Native Encrypted Storage
-- Xamarin
-- Native Script
+-

 ## Decision

 The decision is made to use the React Native framework

 ## Rationale
-- Cost and development time reduced due to reusability of code and quick iteration cycles.
-- Compatible with third-party plugins.
+- Works for both iOS and Android
-- Provides responsive UX/UI.
+-
-- Stable performance across devices and platforms.

 ## Consequences
-- Platform specific tasks may need to be accomplished.
-- Larger app sizes.
-- Debugging and troubleshooting is challenging.
+- Difficulties in implementing all security measures simultaneously.
+- Increase in development time for security configuration.